- Private lessons on band instrument

 group, a small ensemble or a soloist and could be a

-Wayland High School concert or a college concert as well
+Wayland High School concert or our MS chorus or orchestra concert, or a college concert as well

 as professional performers.
-(Please do not use rock
+(Please do not use rock, rap, etc.

 were going to be in a newspaper or you may turn in a